mxaddict/www.codedmaster.com/content/2016/09/01/getting-latest-nvidia-drivers-and-vulkan-support-for-ubuntu-16.04/index.md

 +++
-title = "Getting latest NVIDIA drivers and Vulkan support for Ubuntu 16.04" date = 2016-09-01T00:00:00Z
+title = "Getting latest NVIDIA drivers and Vulkan support for Ubuntu 16.04" date = 2016-09-01T00:00:00Z description = "Get the latest NVIDIA drivers and Vulkan support on Ubuntu 16.04.
+This tutorial guides you through adding the PPA repository, installing drivers, and verifying Vulkan setup, including an optional check with Dota 2." tags = ["NVIDIA", "Vulkan", "Ubuntu", "Linux", "Drivers", "Gaming", "Dota 2", "Tutorial"]
 +++

 Sometimes the [NVIDIA][nvidia] drivers on LTS [Ubuntu][ubuntu] Releases are not